Powerful batch conformal prediction for classification: Technical results

 Point (ii) comes from the fact that the scores $\lbrace S_j, j\in \mathcal{D}^{(Y_{n+i})}_{{ \mbox{cal}}}\rbrace\cup \{S_{n+i}\}$ have not ties and are exchangeable conditionally on all other scores (and of $(Y_{j})_{j\in \range{n+m}}$).

 For proving (iii), we first note that the calibrated $p$-values are ranks of exchangeable scores with not ties.
-Hence, the distribution of the $p$-value vector is free from the distribution scores and thus is the same as if the scores were generated as iid $U(0,1)$.
-Now, by (i), we have for all $j\in\range{m}\backslash\{i\}$ with $Y_{n+j}=Y_{n+i}$,
+Hence, the distribution of the $p$-value vector is free from the distribution scores and thus is the same as if the scores were generated as iid $U(0,1)$. \et{Hence, the latter assumption is made for the rest of the proof.} Now, by (i), we have for all $j\in\range{m}\backslash\{i\}$ with $Y_{n+j}=Y_{n+i}$, \et{and if $p_i=(n_i+1)^{-1}$},